Seven touristy and not so touristy things to do in Slovenia

 Go to lake Bled

 I must admit that the biggest selling point for me when I was invited to visit Slovenia was the possibility of going to Lake Bled.
 I had seen lots of pictures of it on Instagram, and it seemed so amazing that I would not want to miss out on that – this also goes to show the great power social media have in influencing the travel market.
-After having been there, I can say that Lake Bled is one of the top places to visit in Slovenia.
+After having taken a tour of Lake Bled, I can say that Lake Bled is one of the top places to visit in Slovenia.

 Unfortunately, the day I visited it was overcast, but this didn’t put me off.
 Regardless of the lack of sun, the views from Bled Castle were nothing short of impressive, as well as the ones of Bled Castle from the shore of the lake.
 To me, one of the nicest things to do in Slovenia is taking in the view of Lake Bled from the castle.

 Drink lots of wine – and craft beer

 I should have known this, because I love wine, but for some reason when I decided to visit Slovenia I had taken into account that Slovenia has a great wine tradition.
 Driving across the countryside, especially in Bela krajina, I spotted lots of vineyards, that made for a lovely sight.